ibrod83/nodejs-web-scraper/readme.md

 nodejs-web-scraper is a simple tool for scraping/crawling server-side rendered pages.
-It supports features like automatic retries of failed requests, concurrency limitation, pagination, request delay, etc. Was tested on Node 10 and 12(Windows).
+It supports features like recursive scraping, automatic retries of failed requests, concurrency limitation, pagination, request delay, etc. Tested on Node 10 and 12(Windows 7, Linux Mint).

 The API uses cheerio-advanced-selectors.
 [Click here for reference](https://www.npmjs.com/package/cheerio-advanced-selectors)